MihaiMunteanu1/Cisco-Networking-Project/README.md

 * Implementing NAT for network address translation

-* Demonstrating the ability to explain any aspect of the implementation

 This project can be used for simulating a corporate network, testing routing configurations, and setting up essential network services.
 It showcases a solid understanding of network design, IP addressing, routing, and server configurations.